matt-wright2001/Pixie-Net-Nuclear-Spectroscopy-Lab/Raw-Data-Processing/README.md

 To use the `rootConvertPixieNet` tool, follow these steps:

 1. Clone the Pixie-Net Nuclear Spectroscopy Toolkit repository to your local machine.
-2. Place your raw .dat files in the same directory as the `rootConvertPixieNet.cpp` and `rootConvertPixieNet.h` files.
-3. Compile the `rootConvertPixieNet.cpp` file using the following command:
+2. Compile the `rootConvertPixieNet.cpp` file using the following command:

 $ make clean && make

-4. Execute the compiled program with your input .dat file as an argument:
+3. Execute the compiled program with the path to the input .dat file as an argument:

 $ ./rootConvertPixieNet PixieNetOutput.dat

-The program will process the input file, convert the data into a ROOT TTree format, and save the output in a .root file with the same name as the input file.
+The program will process the input file, convert the data into a ROOT TTree format, and outputs a .root file in the working directory with the same name as the input file.
 In this case, that would be PixieNetOutput.root

 ## Output
 Upon successful execution, the `rootConvertPixieNet` tool will generate a .root file containing a TTree with the following branches: